GENU-N/genun-api-doc/docs/guide-examples.md

                 timeout: 10000,
             });

-            // Additional logic to use the tokenGatingClient can be added here });
+            // Additional logic to use the genunClient can be added here });
     </script>
 </head>
 <body>
-    <h1>Welcome to Token Gating Client SDK Initialization</h1>
+    <h1>Welcome to GENU-N Client SDK Initialization</h1>
     <!-- Your HTML content goes here -->
 </body>
 </html>